 If one of the monitored parameters is out of the specified range, either (i) a reset is forced and the actual running program is aborted or (ii) an exception is raised which interrupts the program flow and allows a reaction of the Smartcard Embedded Software.
 A reset is forced by the sensors for voltage, frequency, temperature and light.
 An exception is forced by the EEPROM light detector and the single fault injection detection circuitry.
+If the inverse error correction of the EEPROM is enabled (refer to section 2.2.1) the probability to detect fault injection errors increases and the error correction logic will also raise an exception if an error is detected.
 If the TOE is reset all components of the TOE are initialised with their reset values.
 In addition the TOE provides a reset cause indicator to the Smartcard Embedded Software.
 In the case an exception is raised an indicator for the reason of the exception is provided.